AlanCooper509/piu-ocr-bot/README.md

 - `/hey` [hey!!](https://i.ytimg.com/vi/YknOygHNv1U/maxresdefault.jpg)

 #### Misc.
 Notes:
-- filtering chart names support partial matching, such as `/show chart chart_name:The Quick Brow...` to pull up "The Quick Brown Fox Jumps Over the Lazy Dog"
+- filtering chart names support partial matching, such as `/show server chart_name:The Quick Brow...` to pull up "The Quick Brown Fox Jumps Over the Lazy Dog"
 - there are implicit message commands implemented that are almost identical to the slash commands listed above

 #### Planned: